ayazhankadessova/wtk-game-2024/README.md

 ### 3. Design Patterns:

 While the `isGameOver()` function does not adhere to a specific design pattern, it incorporates several design concepts that enhance the structure and functionality of the War of Three Kingdoms game.

-1. Singleton Pattern: The `GeneralManager` class is implemented as a singleton object.
-This ensures that there is only one instance of the `GeneralManager` throughout the game, providing a centralized point of access for managing generals and game-related operations.

-2. Factory Method Pattern: The creation of lords and non-lords with attached identities is facilitated by the Factory Method pattern.
-This pattern allows the `GeneralManager` to create different types of generals based on their roles, providing flexibility and extensibility in terms of adding new general types in the future.

-3. Delegation Pattern: The `General` class delegates the implementation of the `Player` interface to the player object.
-This delegation pattern allows for decoupling the player-specific logic from the `General` class, promoting modularity and enabling different player implementations without modifying the `General` class itself.
-It also allows us to look up identity of the player.

 ## 4. Class Diagram